-6. Dissertation and Defense: Having completed the doctoral candidacy requirements and formulated an acceptable doctoral thesis proposal, the candidate is expected to complete a doctoral dissertation during the fourth or fifth year of residence.
+quirements: Beginning in Year 4, and until the thesis is completed, the student must provide a report on dissertation progress at the end of each semester.
+This report must include a chapter-outline and a statement of the progress made on each chapter.
+This report is to be submitted to the thesis adviser and DGS.
+New work must be submitted at least once per semester.
+This work is to be submitted to the thesis adviser, with a copy to the DGS when requested.
+Also beginning in year 4, and until the thesis is completed, the student must meet with his or her committee members at the end of each academic year.
 When the dissertation is completed and approved by the dissertation director, three copies are submitted to the Director of Graduate Studies.
-These are distributed to three readers, chosen by the Director of Graduate Studies in consultation with the student and dissertation director.
+These are distributed to three readers, chosen by the DGS in consultation with the student and dissertation director.
 The readers will ordinarily be chosen from the members of the Dissertation Proposal Committee.
 No more than one reader may be from outside the Philosophy Department.
 After the three readers have approved the dissertation, the Philosophy Department and the Graduate School will arrange for a Dissertation Defense.
 The director and readers may require revisions of the dissertation as a result of weaknesses revealed in the oral defense.
 At the end of the defense, the director and readers decide whether the student has passed or failed the defense.
 Three votes out of four are required to pass the defense.